M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power-Law Bases: Theoretical Analysis

 \begin{theorem}[Universal Approximation] Let $f \in C([-1,1]^d)$ and $\eps > 0$.
 There exists an MSN $f_{\text{MSN}}$ with finite depth, finite width, and exponents satisfying the Müntz condition such that $\|f - f_{\text{MSN}}\|_\infty < \eps$. \end{theorem}

-\begin{proof}[Proof Sketch] By Theorem~\ref{thm:full-muntz}, Müntz systems are dense in $C[-1,1]$.
+\begin{proof}[Proof Sketch] By Theorem~\ref{thm:full-muntz}, Müntz systems (including the constant function) are dense in $C[-1,1]$.
 Tensor products of dense univariate systems are dense in $C([-1,1]^d)$.
-MSN layers compute sums of univariate Müntz functions, and the inter-layer nonlinearity $\tau = \tanh$ provides additional expressivity.
+MSN layers compute sums of univariate Müntz functions with bias terms providing the constant, and the inter-layer nonlinearity $\tau = \tanh$ provides additional expressivity.
 Standard UAT arguments \citep{cybenko1989approximation, hornik1991approximation} complete the proof.
 Full details in Appendix~\ref{app:proof-uat}. \end{proof}

 \begin{remark}[Role of Inter-Layer Nonlinearity] While a single MSN layer already defines a rich approximation space via Müntz polynomials, inter-layer nonlinearities ($\tanh$) ensure closure under composition and simplify multivariate approximation.
 This design aligns MSN with standard neural network architectures while preserving the power-law expressivity of Müntz bases within each layer. \end{remark}